Local Embedding Server Crashes Under Batched Requests

 1. Batch size too large for available VRAM

-Embedding models run each item in the batch simultaneously through the encoder.
-For a model like bge-large-en-v1.5 (335M parameters, fp32), a batch of 128 items at 512 tokens each requires roughly: 128 × 512 × 1024 × 4 bytes ≈ 268 MB for the input representations alone, plus attention matrices and intermediate activations.
-On an 8 GB GPU processing batches of 256+, OOM is almost certain.
+Embedding models run every item in the batch simultaneously through the encoder.
+For bge-large-en-v1.5 (335M params, fp32), a batch of 128 items at 512 tokens each needs roughly 128 × 512 × 1024 × 4 bytes ≈ 268 MB just for the input representations, before attention matrices and intermediate activations.
+On an 8 GB GPU, batches of 256+ OOM almost every time.

-How to spot it: Run nvidia-smi dmon -s m -d 1 while sending batches.
-If VRAM spikes to maximum and then the process dies, the batch size is the cause.
+How to spot it: run nvidia-smi dmon -s m -d 1 while sending batches.
+If VRAM climbs to the ceiling and the process then dies, the batch is the cause.

 6. Ollama embedding model not GPU-accelerated

-Ollama’s embedding models (nomic-embed-text, mxbai-embed-large) run on CPU by default on some installations where the main generation GPU is busy.
-CPU embedding is 20-100x slower, and under batched load the request queue grows until the server’s in-memory queue OOMs.
+On some setups Ollama runs the embedding model on CPU when the generation GPU is busy.
+CPU embedding is 20-100x slower, so under batched load the request queue grows until the in-memory queue itself OOMs.

-How to spot it: Run ollama ps while the embedding server is under load.
-Check the “Processor” column.
-If it shows “CPU,” the embedding model is not using the GPU.
+How to spot it: run ollama ps while under load and read the Processor column.
+If it shows 100% CPU (or any CPU share), the embedding model is not fully on the GPU.

 Shortest path to fix

-Step 1: Reduce batch size and add exponential backoff
+Step 1: Reduce batch size and add backoff (Ollama /api/embed)

 import time